Close Menu

 4. Swelling: In some cases, osteoarthritis can cause the joint to swell.
 This often occurs along with warmth and sometimes redness of the skin.

-5. Unstable joints: As osteoarthritis gets worse your joint may become unstable, leading to a feeling of the joint giving way.
-This can increase the risk of falls and injury.
+5. Unstable joints: As osteoarthritis gets worse your joint may become unstable.
+You may feel like your joint is giving way.
+This can increase your risk of falls and injury.

 6. Grating or clicking sounds: You may hear grating, clicking, or cracking of your joints.
 These sounds are called crepitus.
 It is caused by the rough surfaces of the joint rubbing against each other.